m90/go-apiaiclient/README.md

 ## Usage

-Instantiate a new client using `New(token string, language string)` and call `Request(message string, sessionID string, contexts *ContextCollection)`:
+Instantiate a new client using `New(token string, language string)` and call `Request(message string, sessionID string, contexts json.Marshaler)`:

 ```go
 client := apiaiclient.New("my_token", "en")